sweh/ajja/docs/introduction.rst

 Installation
 ============

-`gocept.jsform` comes with files ready to be delivered to the browser.
+`ajja` comes with files ready to be delivered to the browser.
 There is no need to browserify our code.
 It is, however, up to you to minify or bundle the library in the course of your deployment workflow.